 How do you understand the role of art in public spaces?

 I think this is a hard question.
 Art is so subjective.
 It seems to me that so much of it fails at its primary purpose.
 Sometimes it’s too overt: just because you make it gargantuan doesn’t make it good art.
 Or it’s so esoteric as to insult the intelligence of the general public.
 This might sound like heresy, but I personally think some of the best public art is commissioned by businesses, as they tend to have clear objectives for it.
 It’s also been my experience that they usually give the artist a very free hand in the process.

-In the early 1920s, Cubism style helped physicist Niels Bohr determine quantum theory when he compared the behaviour of electrons with the cubist paintings.
-But, in your view, what is the biggest contribution of science in the arts?
+In the early 1920s, the Cubism style helped physicist Niels Bohr determine quantum theory when he compared the behaviour of electrons with Cubist paintings.
+But, in your view, what is the biggest contribution of science to the arts?

 What is your chief enemy of creativity?

 Having spent many years in the worlds of business and academia, the most loathsome label for me has always been that of “team player”.
 When I think of the periods in my life when I’ve felt the least creative, they’ve tended to be when I was under the most pressure to meet the expectations of other people.